By Mel Fernandez

 So while others dash off to airports and hotels for their dream holidays, you might prefer cruising along from port to port on your ‘floating hotel’, enjoying your holiday in a more relaxed manner.

-A fellow passenger on a cruise vessel I once travelled on summed up the case for cruising succinctly: “There is no place to rush to in the middle of the ocean.
+A fellow passenger on a passenger/general cargo ship I once travelled on summed up the case for cruising succinctly: “There is no place to rush to in the middle of the ocean.
 And you can’t be reached because you are cut of from the telephone.
 So you are forced to slow down a bit and relax …”

 If you are planning your first cruise, it is best to take a short trip, to see if this type of holiday is really for you.